nitinlodhi019/Deep-Learning/CNN/Pretrained_Models/readme.md

 * Works best when you have more data and your task differs slightly from the original task.

+code:

     #Unfreeze some layers for fine-tuning

     for layer in base_model.layers[-20:]:

     layer.trainable = True

 ## 5. Popular Pretrained Models